 When applying foundation, you will first want to start out with clean skin so the makeup applies evenly -- make sure you cleanse and moisturize before you begin.
 If you want additional staying power, makeup artists recommend applying silicone-based primer first.
 After applying the primer (or after cleansing if you choose to skip the primer), apply dots of foundation with your fingers to the forehead, cheeks, nose and chin.
 Then, using a synthetic sponge, blend the makeup outward to the jawline and hairline.
 Next, apply concealer to any uneven areas for extra coverage using a brush or dabbing with your fingers.
 Finally, you can set your look with a light dusting of loose powder.
 This will give you a clean surface for the rest of your makeup, and it will disguise any skin imperfections that you would like hidden.

-For more tips on how to achieve your desired look, see the links on the next page.
+For more tips on how to achieve your desired look, see the links below.

 - Allure.
 "Beauty 101: Foundation."
 (Aug.
 12, 2009)http://www.allure.com/howtos/video/2007/09/light_foundation